|

 side of each photo above (the Bechstein one is missing its top).
 A Moll

-Bunker on the other side of Göring's house can be seen in the distance
+Bunker on the back side of Göring's house can be seen in the distance

 |